konveyor/enhancements/enhancements/dismiss-issues/README.md

 #### Story 5

-As an architect, I would like to export a set of dismissed issues from a static report to be used in subsequent analysis runs of kantra.
+As an architect, I would like to export a set of dismissed issues from a static report to be used in subsequent analysis runs of Kantra.

 #### Story 6